Jaredslocker21/massage-at-solid-gym/README.md

    - This section contains 3 clear descriptions, prices and more information about what to expect.
-   - The images underlining each description gives the visitor an understanding of why we need massage when pain persists. photo credit: open licensed Adobe stock photos.
+   - The images underlining each description gives the visitor an understanding of why we need massage when pain persists.
+     All photos in this section are Open licensed Adobe Stock photos.

 - __Contact Page__

 	- The link opens up in a new tab.
-It gives our visitors a simple and clear form to fillout.
-Our clients have very specific needs and all treatments are customized based on the persons health and medical history.
+It gives our visitors the same easy to Navigate header and Log.
+An image that reflects coomon injuries people have while needing a MAssage Therapist.
+A simple and clear form to fillout. **Our clients have very specific needs and all treatments are customized based on the persons health and medical history.
 All treatments are booked personally with your Therapist.
 	- Sign- Up here at the top has an input that is clearly labeled and the form is functional.
 Each input has an aria-label for accessability.
 	- Contact-Us closer to the bottom has an E-mail address, Phone numner an address and a map with that also links to an external larger map for precise directions.
+  - Photo is an open licensed Adobe Stock Photo.

 - __Footer__

   - The footer contains 3 social media links that will open a new tab and a home tab that directs you back to the Head of the site.
   - These links create a good social presence to the public.
   - The footer is maintained in the contact page
+  - All link Icons are taken from Font awesome.

 ### Content